EleutherAI/gpt-neox/tests/Readme.md

 * The argument --forked needs to be provided
 * A coverage report can be created using the optional arguments --cov-report and --cov (see pytest documentation)
+* A subset of tests can be selected by pointing to the module within tests

 ```bash
 # run all tests, output coverage report of megatron module in terminal